justinjfu/doodad/README.md

 doodad is designed to be as minimally invasive in your code as possible.

 ## Setup
+- Install python 2 or python 3. doodad is tested to work with python2.7 and python3.6 on Unix systems.

 - Install [Docker CE](https://docs.docker.com/engine/installation/).

 - Add this repo to your pythonpath.